bilaltariq/Cloud-Source-Challenge/README.md

 # Cloud-Source-Challenge
-The project is part of Cloud Source Assignment.
+The project is part of Cloud Source Assignment for position of Data Engineer.

 # How to set up and run the data pipeline?
 Clone the Git repository; run pip install -r requirement.txt to download all libraries.
 After that run execute main.py.
 Ensure that 'sales_data.csv' is available in the Inputs folder (it is present by default).